PickleAPickler/APickle/README.md

 * 'No pleasantries' versions:
   - you are assigned either an X or O and you just go from there
   - no 'ready to play' option, the games loop just starts
-  - no order of play, you're just go first or second.
+  - no order of play, you just go first or second.
 Also no 'you will go first' etc.

 ### My learning: